scusc/AlgoExpert/README.md

 # AlgoExpert
-This repo consists of all my DSA practice from AlgoExpert.
+This repositiry consists of all my DSA practice from AlgoExpert.
+All the coding is done in python and focussed on clear and descent approaches in solving any question.